ahmedelzanbeel/youtube-rag-n8n/README.md

                               │
                               ▼
                      Google Sheets

 Process
-The user submits:
-- Video Title
-- YouTube URL
-The workflow then:
+User Submission
+The user provides a video title and YouTube URL through an n8n Form.
+Transcript Extraction
-1. Sends the URL to the Apify transcript scraper.
+The URL is sent to the Apify transcript scraper.
-2. Extracts timestamped transcript segments.
-3. Normalizes the transcript text.
-4. Groups transcript segments into chunks.
-5. Calculates start and end timestamps.
-6. Adds video metadata.
-7. Generates vector embeddings using Google Gemini.
-8. Stores the documents in Supabase.
-9. Registers the indexed video in Google Sheets.
-🧩 Transcript Processing
-The workflow uses dedicated n8n Code nodes to process the extracted transcript.
-Transcript Processing
-The transcript is normalized by:
-- Removing unnecessary newlines
-- Trimming whitespace
-- Combining transcript segments
-- Normalizing repeated spaces
-Timestamp Processing
+Processing
-Transcript segments are grouped into chunks of 20 segments.
+Transcript segments are normalized and grouped into timestamp-aware chunks.
-Each chunk contains:
-Text
-Start Timestamp
-End Timestamp
-Duration
-Formatted Timestamp
-Chunk Number
-Segment Count
-This allows retrieved content to remain connected to its original location in the YouTube video.
-🏷️ Metadata
+Metadata Enrichment
-Every indexed transcript chunk contains metadata such as: videoTitle timestamp videoURL
-This metadata is important for:
-- Source attribution
-- Video-specific retrieval
+Each stored document includes:
-- Traceability
+- videoTitle
-- Vector deletion
+- timestamp
-- Knowledge-base management
+- videoURL
-Example:
-Video Title
-    │
-    ├── Timestamp
-    │
-    └── Video URL
+Vectorization
+Google Gemini converts transcript chunks into vector embeddings.
+Storage & Logging
+Embeddings are stored in Supabase, while Google Sheets maintains a lightweight index of processed videos.

 🧠 2.
 General YouTube RAG Agent
-The general RAG agent allows users to ask questions across the entire indexed YouTube knowledge base.
+The general RAG pipeline allows users to query the complete indexed YouTube knowledge base.
-Workflow
-Chat Message
+Pipeline Flow

+User Query
     │
     ▼
 YouTube RAG Agent
     │
-     ├──────────────► Qwen Cloud
-     │
-     └──────────────► Supabase
-                           │
     ▼
-                     Vector Search
+Supabase Vector Search
     │
     ▼
-                       Reranker
-                           │
-                           ▼
-                    Relevant Chunks
-                           │
-                           ▼
-                     AI Response
-The agent is responsible for:
-- Understanding the user's question
-- Searching the vector database
-- Retrieving relevant transcript chunks
-- Using transcript metadata
-- Maintaining chronological context when required
-- Producing grounded answers
-The configured chat model is:
-qwen3.7-flash
-🎯 Retrieval & Reranking
-The general RAG pipeline uses semantic vector retrieval to identify relevant transcript chunks.
-The retrieval process is:
-User Query
-    │
-    ▼
-Gemini Embedding
-    │
-    ▼
-Vector Search
-    │
-    ▼
-Candidate Chunks
-    │
-    ▼
 Cohere Reranker
     │
     ▼
-Relevant Context
+Relevant Transcript Chunks
     │
     ▼
-Qwen
+Qwen 3.7 Flash
     │
     ▼
-Final Answer
+Grounded Response

-The Cohere reranker re-evaluates retrieved candidates and improves the relevance of the context supplied to the language model.
+The agent retrieves relevant transcript chunks from Supabase and uses Cohere reranking to improve the relevance of the retrieved context before generating the final response with Qwen.
+Responses are grounded in retrieved transcript content and preserve source metadata such as video title, timestamp, and URL.

 🎥 3.
 Metadata-Filtered RAG Agent
-The second RAG pipeline is designed for questions about a specific YouTube video.
+The metadata-filtered pipeline is designed for questions about a specific YouTube video.

-The user provides:
-Video Title
-Query
-The selected title is used as metadata filtering criteria during vector retrieval.
-Workflow
+Pipeline Flow

 Video Insights Form
+(Video Title + Query)
         │
-        ├── Video Title
+        ▼
+     RAG Agent
         │
-        └── Query
-              │
         ▼
-         RAG Agent 2
+Supabase Vector Store
         │
-              ├──────────► Qwen Cloud
-              │
-              └──────────► Supabase
-                                  │
         ▼
-                         Metadata Filter
-                         videoTitle = selected
+Filter: videoTitle
         │
         ▼
 Relevant Chunks
         │
         ▼
     AI Response

 Why Metadata Filtering?
-Without filtering, similar content from different videos could be retrieved.
+When multiple videos contain similar topics or terminology, unrestricted retrieval can introduce context from unrelated videos.
-Metadata filtering restricts the search to documents belonging to the selected video.
+The metadata filter restricts retrieval to documents belonging to the selected video.

 All Documents
       │
       ▼
-Filter by Video Title
+Filter by videoTitle
       │
       ▼
 Selected Video